IC-Cache: Efficient Large Language Model Serving via In-context Caching: Background and Motivation

 \subsection{Challenges in LLM Deployment}

-Serving an LLM can require hundreds of GPUs, with each request potentially taking many seconds~\cite{agrawal2023sarathi}, resulting in order-of-magnitude cost increases over traditional ML applications (\eg, image classification using ResNet models).
-With the ever-growing model sizes---doubling every two years~\cite{scaling-law}---and skyrocketing request loads, this has imposed substantial costs on both LLM users and service providers.
+Serving LLMs can require hundreds of GPUs, with each request potentially taking many seconds to process~\cite{agrawal2023sarathi}, leading to orders-of-magnitude higher costs compared to traditional ML workloads such as image classification with ResNet.
+As request volumes continue to surge, this imposes significant costs on both LLM users and service providers.

-\paragraph{Accuracy-Cost-Latency Tensions in LLM Serving.} Ever-larger LLMs continue to improve response quality, which, in turn, drives their integration across a broader range of applications.
-Increasingly, this cycle heightens the tension between model quality and efficiency: users expect high-quality responses and low-latency interactions, yet larger LLMs deliver high-quality results at higher expense (e.g., a 16$\times$ per-token API cost difference between ChatGPT-4 and ChatGPT-3.5).
+\paragraph{Accuracy-Cost-Latency Tensions in LLM Serving.} Ever-larger LLMs continue to advance the performance frontier~\cite{arena-dashboard}, e.g., DeepSeek-R1 has 671B parameters, fueling their adoption across a wide range of applications.
+Increasingly, this cycle heightens the tension between model quality and efficiency: users expect high-quality responses and low-latency interactions, yet larger LLMs deliver high-quality results at higher expense (e.g., a 10$\times$ per-token API cost difference between ChatGPT-4o and ChatGPT-3.5).

-We further delve into this cost-latency-accuracy trade-off in both proprietary and open-source LLMs.
-We experiment with 10K real-world, open-source user requests on the LMSys-Chat dataset~\cite{lmsys-chat}, comparing the Gemini-Pro vs. Gemini-Flash models and Gemma-2-2B vs. Gemma-2-27B, with Gemini-Pro serving as the autorater in this free-form conversational generation task.
+We further delve into this cost-latency-accuracy trade-off across both proprietary and open-source LLMs.
+We evaluate performance on 10K real-world user requests from the LMSys-Chat dataset~\cite{lmsys-chat}, a free-form conversational generation benchmark.
+Our experiments compare Gemini-1.5-Pro and Gemini-1.5-Flash on the proprietary side, and Qwen2.5-7B and DeepSeek-R1 on the open-source side.
+To ensure fair and cross-validated quality assessment, we use DeepSeek-R1 as the autorater for Gemini experiments, and Gemini-1.5-Pro as the autorater for DeepSeek-R1 experiments.
 Figure~\ref{fig:model-tradeoff} shows that more complex and larger models produce higher-quality outputs.
-For example, Gemini-Pro achieves a 0.39 higher response score compared to the Gemini-Flash model, corresponding to a 65\% win rate in our win rate evaluation.
-However, this quality improvement comes at the cost of 3$\times$ higher Time-Between-Tokens (TBT) latency.
-Note that we have not accounted for the differences in resource provisioning between small and large models.
-In fact, even with large numbers of accelerators to parallelize LLM execution, latency reductions yield diminishing returns~\cite{alpaserve-osdi23}.
+For example, Gemini-1.5-Pro achieves a 0.39 higher response score compared to the Gemini-Flash model, corresponding to a 65\% win rate in our win rate evaluation.
+However, this quality improvement comes at the cost of 3$\times$ higher TBT latency and a significantly larger resource footprint.
+For comparison, deploying DeepSeek-R1 requires 16 A100 GPUs, whereas Qwen-7B can run on a single GPU.